-Having the responsibility of looking after someones pet has recently been updated with changes to the law.
+The responsibility of looking after someone’s pet has recently been updated with changes to the law.

 It does make sense really.

-And that is one of the reasons we decided to offer the canine first aid courses to professionals and also individuals.
+This is one of the reasons we decided to offer the Canine First Aid course to professionals and individuals.

 Another reason for running the courses was the fact that we have always had dogs and Bella is the dog with no fear- no thoughts of relaxing and a world that revolves around sticks.